-How to add subtitles or text captions to your finished video
+How to automatically generate subtitles and add them to your finished video

-Adding subtitles or 'captions' to a video is a common query we receive at VideoMyJob.
-There are a few reasons to add captions to your video:
+Adding subtitles or 'captions' to a video is a common query.
+There are several reasons to add subtitles to your video:

 - Deaf or hearing-impaired viewers

-- Viewers on platforms that auto-play content muted
+- Viewers on platforms that auto-play videos on mute

-- Viewers watching with their device audio off
+- Viewers watching with their audio on mute

-YouTube, LinkedIn, and facebook (among other video players) support Closed Captions which overlay at 'video player' level - you may find these marked with 'cc' as shown below:
+YouTube, LinkedIn, and facebook (among other video players) support Closed Captions, allowing viewers to switch subtitles on or off.
+Often marked with 'cc' as shown below:

-When you turn ON subtitles they will be automatically sent through to YouTube as Closed Captions that your viewers can use.
+You will need to turn ON subtitles for them to be automatically sent through to YouTube as Closed Captions that your viewers can use.

-Watch the video below to learn how to use this feature:
+Watch the video below to learn how to use Automated Subtitles: